shivamadhau/OI/README.md

 ## ANNOUNCEMENT :

-if you are interested contact me on email
+if you are interested in coding tnen you can contact me on email

 shivamadhau@proton.me